Herbert Wright on

 Chicago Architecture Biennial 2015: Fresh Breezes in a Windy City

-The first Chicago Architecture Biennial exploded with ideas and reached out across the city.
-But what was the agenda?
-And does it restore Chicago to centre-stage of architecture?
+Does the first Chicago Architecture Biennial restore Chicago to centre-stage of architecture?

 Blueprint / designcurial Nov/Dec 2015